Frequently Asked Questions

 How does ordering bulk direct from the farm work?

 You place an order for one quarter, one half, or a whole animal.
 We traditionally only fill custom 1/4 orders in the fall early winter but we do have pre-processed quarters year around while supplies last.
-When the beef is ready, we will take the beef to the plant for processing.
+When the beef is ready, we will take it to the local butcher for processing.
 We will put you in contact with our butcher so you can custom order your processing to your liking.
 We are happy to help you understand your processing choices so do not be afraid to ask.
 Once your order is complete will make arrangements with you to pick up or delivery your quarter beef.
 For the pre-processed quarters, you will not have cutting options.
 Pre-processed orders have the same cuts as our select package.

 When can I order and am I obligated by ordering early?

-For orders that come in after our beef is processed, we do keep back a few quarters to fill new orders.
+For orders that come in after our beef is processed, we keep back a few pre-processed quarters to fill new order outside our processing window.
 However these quarters are processed generically to appeal to the broadest possible customer base.
 The pre-processed quarters contain the following:

 Rib Eye, Sirloin, T-bone, and round steaks.